-(In millions) 2019 2018 2017
+(In millions) 2018 2017 2016

-Retirement savings match \$ 10.4 \$ 10.1 \$ 9.1
+Retirement savings match \$ 10.1 \$ 9.1 \$ 8.2

-Retirement savings contribution 1.6
+Retirement benefit contribution - 1.6 4.0

-Total contribution \$ 10.4 \$ 10.1 \$ 10.7
+Total contributions \$ 10.1 \$ 10.7 \$ 12.2

 Note 11 - COMMITMENTS AND CONTINGENCIES

 Environmental - We have been notified by federal and state environmental agencies and by private parties that we may be a potentially responsible party (PRP) in connection with the environmental investigation and remediation of certain sites.
 While government agencies frequently assert that PRPs are jointly and severally liable at these sites, in our experience, the interim and final allocations of liability costs are generally made based on the relative contribution of waste.
 We may also initiate corrective and preventive environmental projects of our own to ensure safe and lawful activities at our operations.
 We believe that compliance with current governmental regulations at all levels will not have a material adverse effect on our financial position, results of operations or cash flows.